feint-lang/feint/README.md

 ## Format Strings

-Similar to f-strings in Python.
-Sometimes called $-strings since they use a `$` to mark strings as format strings.
+Similar to $-strings in F# and f-strings in Python.

 ```
 x = 1